Commercial Property Dispute Resolution in the UK

 Litigation

-Litigation is the formal process of resolving disputes through the courts.
-In commercial property disputes, this typically occurs in the County Court or High Court, depending on the value and complexity of the claim.
+Litigation involves resolving disputes through the courts.
+Cases may be heard in the County Court or High Court, depending on the claim’s value and complexity.

 Advantages:

-• Binding Decision: Court judgments are legally binding and enforceable.
+- Binding Decision: Court judgments are legally enforceable.

 Disadvantages: